 But first, let’s rewind a few years to the traditional method of dictation.
 Dictation was extremely basic before it was modernized.

-The doctor then hand-delivered the tapes to a secretary who plays the tapes aloud and types it up manually.
+The doctor then hand-delivered the tapes to a secretary who played the tapes aloud and typed them up manually.
 The final document is then sent to the appropriate persons.

-Authors can now speak directly into their voice recorder which has a studio quality microphone.
+Authors can now speak directly into their voice recorder which has a studio-quality microphone.
 This guarantees that crackling tapes with awful quality are a thing of the past.

-The server will then notify the secretaries’ that a new job is available for them to type up the audio into a tangible document.
+The server will then notify the secretaries that a new job is available for them to type up the audio into a tangible document.

 Prior to the existence of digital dictation, a doctor may not have been able to return the tape to the surgery for typing for a day or two.

 With this new method, the doctor can send the recording immediately.
 The secretary can then begin immediately rather than waiting.
 This process equals a quicker turnaround time and service.

-Coupled with that, it also allows the secretaries to pick up the high priority dictations first.
+Coupled with that, it also allows the secretaries to pick up the high-priority dictations first.
 This eliminates the need for the secretary to find urgent jobs in the middle of the tape.

 Philips also offers outsourced typing with their app at an additional charge.
 This means you wouldn’t need to send the recording to your secretary.

 This method of documentation is ideal for those in careers in which confidentiality is paramount i.e. lawyers or doctors.

 As a result of digital dictation is a quicker process, doctors are able to spare more time when dictating their notes.

 These systems incorporate speech recognition software to turn your audio file into a document.
-To expand, a computer will listen to your recording and use speech to text intelligence to type it up.
+To expand, a computer will listen to your recording and use speech-to-text intelligence to type it up.

-It is also possible to have an on-premise backend speech recognition.
+It is also possible to have on-premise back-end speech recognition.
 This is available with the Philips, Olympus and Winscribe digital dictation solutions.